tkausch/SwiftRestRequests/README.md

 - [x] Fully native Swift API
 - [x] Check against expected HTTP status codes
 - [x] TLS Certificate and Public Key Pinning
-- [x] Support Swift LogLevels for Libraries
+- [x] Comes with logging support using `swift-log`

 ### Requirements

-SwiftRestRequests 1.1 and newer works with any of the supported operating systems listed below with the version of Xcode.
+SwiftRestRequests 1.5.6 and newer works with any of the supported operating systems listed below with the version of Xcode.

 - iOS 15.0+
 - tvOS 15.0+
 - watchOS 8.0+
 - iPadOS 15.0+
 - macOS 12.0+
+- Linux

 ### Swift Package Manager

-SwiftRestRequests is compatible with the SPM for macOS, iOS, iPadOS, tvOS, and watchOS (not avaiale on Linux at this time).
+SwiftRestRequests is compatible with the SPM for macOS, iOS, iPadOS, tvOS, and watchOS.
 When using XCode 11, the Swift Package Manager is the recommended installation method.

 To use in XCode 11+, open your project and go to `File->Swift Packages->Add Package Dependency...` and follow along the dialogs.
 Thats it!